Korry Howell

-Korry Howell (born September 1, 1998) is an American professional baseball outfielder who is a free agent.
+Korry Howell (born September 1, 1998) is an American professional baseball outfielder for the Gary SouthShore RailCats of the American Association of Professional Baseball.

 Career

 Amateur

 Howell attended Homewood-Flossmoor High School in Flossmoor, Illinois, and Kirkwood Community College in Cedar Rapids, Iowa.
 Following his freshman year at Kirkwood, he was selected by the Kansas City Royals in the 19th round of the 2017 Major League Baseball draft, but did not sign.
 As a sophomore at Kirkwood, he hit .401 with forty stolen bases over sixty games.

 Milwaukee Brewers

 Howell was drafted by the Milwaukee Brewers in the 12th round, with the 365th overall selection, of the 2018 Major League Baseball draft, and signed for $210,000.

 Howell made his professional debut with the Rookie-level Arizona League Brewers, batting .311/.398/.350 over 28 games.
 In 2019, he played with the Wisconsin Timber Rattlers of the Single–A Midwest League with whom he hit .235 with two home runs, 22 RBI, 12 doubles, and 19 stolen bases over 91 games.
 He did not play a minor league game in 2020 after the cancellation of the season due to the COVID-19 pandemic, and spent the summer playing with the Joliet Slammers of the independent Frontier League.
 To begin the 2021 season, he was assigned back to the Timber Rattlers, now members of the High-A Central.
 He was promoted to the Biloxi Shuckers of the Double-A South in early August.
 Over 107 games between the two clubs, he slashed .244/.349/.455 with 16 home runs, 51 RBI, and 24 stolen bases.